This is What Really Happened Between Prince Charles and Princess Diana

 Morton then took the tapes to a café, where he listened to Diana finally elucidating her darkest secrets about the Camilla scandal, her ongoing battle with bulimia and even her developing thoughts of suicide.
 Diana’s closest confidantes worked with Morton throughout the book’s production.
 Her participation in the novel was initially kept secret, but Morton decided to tell the public after her tragic death in 1997.

-The bombshell biography, DIANA: Her True Story – In Her Own Words, based off the tapes, was finally published in 1992.
+The bombshell biography, Diana: Her True Story, based off the tapes, was finally published in 1992.
 Diana wrote to Colthurst six months before the book was published to relay her anxiety of the public frenzy that the release would entail, and ultimately, relief that her voice would be heard.